-The goal of genetic screening is to tell a pregnant person their chance of having a baby with Down syndrome, trisomy 18, or an open neural tube defect.
-There are multiple options and range from being covered by your BC Medical Card to private pay options.
+The goal of genetic screening is to help identify a person’s chance of having a baby with Down syndrome, trisomy 18, an open neural tube defect and some other chromosomal abnormalities.
+There are multiple options and range from those that are covered by your BC Medical Card to those that are private pay options.
 It is your choice whether or not to have genetic screening.

 For the most up-to-date guide on options available, as well as a decision-making guide, please read this information by Perinatal Services BC.